For-Profit Universities Looking to Partner with Community Colleges

 Playing a Different Tune

 Despite their claims of the benefits of community colleges in Arizona, the University of Phoenix has not always been so quick to nurture a positive relationship with these schools.
-Washington Monthly reported at the end of 2012 that the university played a key role in shooting down a plan that would have allowed community colleges to offer their own four-year degree programs.
+Washington Monthly reported at the end of 2012 that the university played a key role in shooting down a plan that would have allowed community colleges to offer their four-year degree programs.
 University officials had stated that the change would “cost taxpayers too much money, duplicated existing programs, and ‘harm’ the private sector,” according to the report.

 It appears the for-profit did not want to see community colleges become a direct competitor for their business.
-Community colleges and for-profit schools typically target the same student demographic – adult, working students who are seeking to further their career options.
+Community colleges and for-profit schools typically target the same student demographic – adult, working students seeking to further their career options.
 If community colleges began to offer a four-year degree option, they would undoubtedly provide significant benefits over four-year schools in terms of cost.
 Currently, for-profit schools charge as much as $500 per credit hour, while community colleges typically charge less than $100 for the same credit hour.

 Financial Downturn Also Raises Skepticism